 Unlike previous Hackintoshes, MacOS Mojave is not going to be easy to Install on PC, Apple officially kicked off a lot of Ancient Macs from its latest Operating System.
 Most of the old hardware is officially unsupported.
 But with Niresh Mojave you can easily install Mojave on partially unsupported hardware too.

 You do not need a real Mac: All other Hackintoshing methods need to have an existing macOS installation for it to work.
-This usually means that you either have to find a real Mac, or set up a Mac virtual machine.
-However, with Niresh Mojave, you can just set up everything even from a Windows/Linux computer.
+This usually means that you either have to find a real Mac, or set up a Mac VMware.
+However, with Niresh Mojave, you can just set up everything even from a Windows / Linux computer.

 The post installation is easier: By default, Niresh Mojave will automatically install necessary Hackintosh specific kexts and drivers for your computer when you boot your macOS installation for the first time.
 Other methods require you to do this manually, While the post installation in Niresh Mojave can cover up most Hackintoshes (you may have to use Install some kexts manually), it is still a nice convenience.